SigmaHQ/sigma-specification/specification/sigma-correlation-rules-specification.md

 ###  Syntax

 A Sigma correlation is a dedicated YAML document.
-Like sigma rules , correlation rules have a title and a unique id to identify them.
+Like Sigma rules , correlation rules have a title and a unique id to identify them.

 ## Components